-Inbound marketing is the art and science of attracting people to your site, and converting them to leads, customers, and finally, promoters or brand ambassadors.
-It is comprised primarily of keyword, search, social and content strategies, although earning referrals from complementary sites is abolutely relevant as well.
+Inbound marketing is the art and science of attracting people to your website.
+The goal is to convert them to leads, customers, and eventually, promoters or brand ambassadors.

 Know Who You Want to Reach

 Start with at least a concept of your target customer personas.
-It isn’t really possible to be omnipresent on the internet, unless you are giant company like Google, Yahoo or Amazon, so beginning with a more narrow view of who you are trying to reach will guide all subsequent decisions, and ensure you are being efficient in your efforts.
+It isn’t really possible to be omnipresent on the internet, unless you are Google, Facebook or Amazon.

 Go Where They Go